stalincisco/docker-repo/Docker All Commands.md

     When NodeJS installed, NPM (Node Package Manager) will also be installed along with Node.js.
     	$ yum install -y @nodejs

    **Now run the following command to verify whether NodeJS is working**

         $ node -v

    **Now run the following command to see whether Node Package Manager (NPM) is working**

        $ npm -v

    **if you want to remove nodejs, execute the following command**

       $sudo yum remove -y nodejs npm

    **firewall**

          Allow the port 9000 in the firewall to access the web application from external machines.

-    	$firewall-cmd --permanent --add-port=9000/tcp
+    	$ firewall-cmd --permanent --add-port=9000/tcp

-        $firewall-cmd --reload
+        $ firewall-cmd --reload

    **Now run the following command to start the app:**